KristjanESPERANTO/MagicMirror-3rd-Party-Modules/fixtures/modules/README.md

 # Check Modules Fixture Repositories

-This directory will host the curated repositories used by the P2.3 comparison harness.
+This directory hosts the curated repositories used by the comparison harness.
 Each fixture is stored as a miniature Git repository (with history squashed into a single commit) so that the harness can clone or copy them without reaching out to GitHub.

 ## Layout